tinko26/ao/docs/api/src/ao/ao_lfsr16.h.md

 typedef struct ao_lfsr16_t ao_lfsr16_t;
 ```

-This type represents a linear-feedback shift register with a maximum width of 16 bits.
+Represents a linear-feedback shift register with a maximum width of 16 bits.

 # Structs